paulsinclair51/briteTest/docs/Documentation_Guide.md

   defined by its `RA_VERSION` macro.
-- The **Test** column records the Test API version current when this document was released and is defined by its `TA_TEST_VERSION` macro.
+- The **Test** column records the Test API version current when this document was released and is defined by its `TA_VERSION` macro.
 - Both the Runner and Test API use the version format `"M.m.p"` (Major, minor, patch).
 - `M` is the same for the Document, Runner, and Test versions.

-The document's update version tracks released updates to this document and does not correspond to a minor or patch version. `u` increments when document changes are published in a release without a change to `M`, and it resets to `0` when `M` is incremented.
+The document's update version tracks released updates to this document and does not correspond to a minor or patch version. `u` increments when document changes are released in a release without a change to `M`, and it resets to `0` when `M` is incremented.
 </details>
 </details>